dpgaspar/Flask-AppBuilder/docs/security.rst

 Permissions
 -----------

-The framework automatically creates for you all the possible existing permissions on your views or menus, by "inspecting" your code.
+The framework automatically creates for you all the possible existing permissions on your views, API or menus, by "inspecting" your code.

 Each time you create a new view based on a model (inherit from ModelView) it will create the following permissions: